Voting is open in The Vicksburg Post's Athlete of the Week contest - The Vicksburg Post

 Voting is now open in The Vicksburg Post’s Athlete of the Week contest.

-This week’s nominees are basketball players Davian Williams (Vicksburg), Megan Theriot (St. Aloysius) and Lauren Madison (Porter’s Chapel); and Warren Central soccer player Gloria Hall.
+This week’s nominees are Warren Central soccer player Allie Mason; basketball players Rodrianna Hall (Vicksburg) and Jae’la Smith (Porter’s Chapel); and St. Aloysius senior Walker Lambiotte (running).
 Voting is open until midnight Tuesday, and you can vote as many times as you want until the deadline.

 You can vote by clicking here.